The Philosophy of Individual Valuism

 Conclusion

-It is my hope that others, in reading this, will come to know the same peace I have.
+I hope that others can read this and know the same peace I have.
 It is the peace that comes with self-awareness and self-worth.
 It is the peace that comes with knowing true value, purpose, and identity.
 It is the peace that comes with knowing what is right no matter who agrees or disagrees.
 It is the peace that comes with knowing how to make life go well without appealing to magic.
 There are billions of people that are separated from this kind of peace.
 To find it, all they need is knowledge.
 They need to know that goodness and purpose do not exist somewhere in space apart from them.
 They need to understand that the values of cultures and religions often do not correspond to positive results in reality.
 All they need is realization.